nixwiz/sensu-go-pushover-handler/README.md

-  -u, --pushoverUserKey string   The Pushover API user key -U, --unknownPriority uint     The priority for Unknown status messages (default 1) -W, --warningPriority uint     The priority for Warning status messages (default 0)
+  -u, --pushoverUserKey string   The Pushover API user key -U, --unknownPriority uint     The priority for Unknown status messages (default 1) -W, --warningPriority uint     The priority for Warning status messages (default 0) -E, --emergencyExpire uint     How long, in seconds, to continue sending the same notification to the user, only relevant to Priority 2 messages (default 3600)
+  -R, --emergencyRetry uint      How often, in seconds, to send the same notification to the user, only relevant to Priority 2 messages (default 60)

 ```

 ## Configuration